-As a high functioning sociopath, I am keenly aware that the ability to divorce oneself from the opinions of others is not “normal.”
+As a high-functioning sociopath, I am keenly aware that the ability to divorce oneself from the opinions of others is not “normal.”
 Most non-sociopaths not only care about what other people think, but base a great deal of their life-choices on these opinions.
-This is not a choice, it’s inherent.
-Caring about what others’ think is instinctive.
+Theirs is not a choice; it’s inherent.
+Caring about what others think is instinctive.
 It’s something that everyone has to deal with.

 Everyone, that is, except sociopaths.

-A common misconception about sociopaths is that we are incapable of relating to other people vis-a-vie empathy or compassion.
+A common misconception about sociopaths is that we are incapable of relating to other people vis-à-vis empathy or compassion.
 But this is not the truth.
 Sociopaths are very capable, we simply internalize emotions differently.
-Our experience something more akin to an emotional learning disability.
+Our experience is something more akin to an emotional learning disability.

-As I matured and began to educate myself on the sociopathic personality, however, I realized that a lack of concern for the opinions of others didn’t make me wrong, it simply made me different.
+As I matured and began to educate myself about the sociopathic personality, however, I realized that a lack of concern for the opinions of others didn’t make me wrong.
+It simply made me different.
 And just as I am different from others, others are different from me.

 These days I am still a black sheep, but I hang out with tons of white sheep and we have lots of fun together.
 They try not to judge me for the ways in which I am different, and I try and do the same for them.

 Not caring what other people think is a wonderful thing, so long as it’s not exploited.
 Sure, I can use my lack of concern to do just about anything from misdemeanors to felonies.
 But I can also use it for good.